blockchyp/blockchyp-csharp/README.md

     Console.WriteLine("Approved!");
 }

-string token = response.Token // This is your re-usable token!
+string token = response.Token; // This is your re-usable token!
 ```

 ### Refunds (The right way)